 Today's lesson is about phrasal verbs we use to describe relationships.
 Keep reading to learn how to talk about family relationships, friendships and romance.

 This is the second in my conditionals series.
 Today I'm going to tell you about the first conditional.
 We use this to talk about a real possibility in the future.
-We usually make the first conditional with the present simple after if and will/won't + infinitive in the other half of the sentence.

 Do you find it difficult to learn and remember phrasal verbs?
 A lot of students say it's one of the most difficult things about learning English.
 One way to learn them is by topic so here is a list of phrasal verbs which are useful for talking about telephone calls.